Melatonin For Dogs: Benefits, Dosage & Side Effects

 K9Select 3mg Melatonin for dogs

-Made in tasty, beef-flavored chewable tablets, these are just melatonin, with no additional calming ingredients.
-Good for anxiety, as a sleep aid, reducing cortisol levels, and a natural immune booster.
+Made in tasty, beef-flavored tablets, these canine supplements just contain melatonin, with no additional calming ingredients.
+Try them for anxiety, as a sleep aid, to reduce cortisol levels, and as a natural immune booster.

 Zesty Paws Calming Soft Chews for Dogs

-For dogs suffering from anxiety, this formula includes both melatonin and the herb ashwagandha, known for being a medicinal herb that helps calm the brain.
-The soft chews are turkey-flavored with an advanced complex blend of ingredients proven to help dogs with anxiety.
+For dogs suffering from anxiety, this formula includes both melatonin and ashwagandha, a popular medicinal herb for reducing stress and calming the brain (at least, in humans).
+The soft chews are turkey-flavored and contain an advanced blend of ingredients to help dogs with anxiety.

 Nootie PROGILITY Calming Chews

-In conclusion, melatonin serves many valuable functions in your dog’s health.
-But giving your dog the correct dosage at the right frequency is crucial.
+To summarize, melatonin may support many valuable functions in your dog’s health.
+However, giving your dog the correct dosage of supplemental melatonin and carefully monitoring their reaction is crucial.
 Always talk to your veterinarian before giving your dog any new supplement.

-A pet insurance policy can help when your tail-wagger needs to see the vet.
+A pet insurance policy can put your mind at ease when your tail-wagger needs to see the vet.
 Focus more on your dog’s health and less on vet bills with the help of a Pumpkin dog insurance plan.
-Don’t wait – fetch a free quote!

 Lynn Guthrie